Ars-Digitale/java-21-study-guide/docs/module-01/data-types.md

 Casting also applies to **object references** within inheritance hierarchies.
 It doesn’t change the actual object in memory, only how it is interpreted by the program.

+When dealing with "Object & References" you sou should keep in mind that:

+- The object's actual type determines which properties the object contains in memory.
+- The type of the reference used to access the object determines which methods and fields the Java program is allowed to access.

 #### **2.1 Upcasting (Widening Reference Cast)**

 Conversion from a subclass reference to a superclass type.